 Lastly, cleaning out your external blower as often as possible is essential, with tons of grease, gases, and food particles being pulled out of the kitchen and into the blower.
-It’s wise to regularly clean your unit, which helps to ensure the safety of everyone in the kitchen.
+It is wise to regularly clean your unit, which helps to ensure the safety of everyone in the kitchen.

 You can clean it in the dishwasher after letting it soak for about 40 minutes.
-Once that’s complete, wipe it down with a clean, dry cloth, and install it back onto the external blower.
-By scheduling consistent times to clean the external blower, it’ll make each time easy and ensure the safety of everyone in the kitchen.
+Once that is complete, wipe it down with a clean, dry cloth, and install it back onto the external blower.
+Scheduling consistent times to clean the external blower, will ensure the safety of everyone in the kitchen.

 What are the Benefits of an External Blower?

 An external blower for a range hood is a perfect match for any busy commercial kitchen.
 With tons of dishes being cooked and going out, an external blower can ensure fresh air is constantly coming in, and greasy air from the stove is going out.
 Below are three main benefits why an external blower is an excellent asset for any commercial kitchen environment.